complytime/community/GOVERNANCE.md

 **Open**: ComplyTime is open source.
 See project guidelines [here](./CONTRIBUTING.md).
 **Welcoming and respectful**: See [Code of Conduct](./CODE_OF_CONDUCT.md).
-**Transparent and accessible**: Work and collaboration should be done in public.
+**Transparent and accessible**: The project attempts to conduct decision making in the open, transparently, and in an observable manner except where sensitive topics may be discussed, such as those directly impacting humans of the project and community.
+Work and collaboration should be done in public.
 **Merit**: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.

+## Initial Governance Phase
+This governance is written to be the ideal state for the ComplyTime community.
+The project is actively seeking affiliations to adhere to our contributor ladder and achieve the level of qualification to join the TOC.
+Until which time, the TOC will be made up of members from a single company.
+The company affiliation rules will be strictly enforced as soon as the first nomination from a different company is received.

 ## Governance Structure Overview